isc-projects/bind9/bin/dig/dig.rst

 .. option:: +[no]nssearch

-   When this option is set, ``dig`` attempts to find the authoritative name servers for the zone containing the name being looked up, and display the SOA record that each name server has for the zone.
+   When this option is set, :program:`dig` attempts to find the authoritative name servers for the zone containing the name being looked up, and display the SOA record that each name server has for the zone.
    Addresses of servers that did not respond are also printed.